 2. Eat an Anti-Inflammatory Diet

 To reduce inflammation which can trigger hyperplasia, add the following foods to your diet.
 Leafy green vegetables, fresh veggie juices, and cruciferous vegetables are very important.
-Also, eat fresh fruit, especially berries, and brightly colored fruits and veggies that are red, orange and yellow.
+Also, eat fresh fruit, especially berries.
+In particular, include a variety of fruits and veggies that are red, orange and yellow in color.
 Additionally, fresh herbs and spices and healthy fats are very important.
 Healthy fats include olive oil, avocado, nuts, seeds and coconut oil.

 Also eat probiotic foods, including yogurt, kombucha, cultured veggies and kefir.
 These can build healthy bacteria in the gut.